Camden Town overview

 Eating: Camden might be famous for its markets, bars and clubs, but it has its fair share of excellent restaurants, with new additions popping up daily.
 Celebrity favourite Gilgamesh, in the heart of the Stables Market, serves exciting pan Asian food in a glamorous setting, converting to a club later in the evening.
 Across the road, Belgo is a Camden institution known for its Belgian food and huge selection of beer, while Gordon Ramsay’s York and Albany offers modern British fare.
 Hundreds of food stalls fill the markets of Camden with tasty offerings, but there’s also a great cafe culture, much of which centres around Parkway.
 Try Falla & Mocaer for its great selection of homemade cakes and brownies.

 Drinking: Life in Camden means never having to travel very far for a drink.
 Bars and pubs line the main high street, some particular standout features being the outdoor terrace at The Lock Tavern, live music at The Enterprise, as well as the Edinboro Castle, near Regent’s Park, which has a famous beer garden and BBQ in the summer.
 Proud Camden is a nightclub with a quirk: located in a former horse hospital, the VIP tables are each given their own stable.
 The Camden Town Brewery runs tours every Thursday and some Saturdays, and the Brewery Bar showcases its beers.
+The Hawley Arms is loved by locals and was one of Amy Winehouse's regular hangouts.

 - A great addition to Parkway is the Whole Foods Market supermarket, which stocks a wide variety of organic foods and natural beauty products.
 Particularly popular is the deli bar, where staff will make fresh juices to order.